sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

       In fact, in reality you might see the VIX at 20pts while a 3-month VIX futures contract carries a futures price of $25 (neglect financing rates for simplicity).
       Now suppose the VIX stays flat, at expiry you are on the hook to pay the short counterparty $5, despite nothing happening.
       And even suppose that spot VIX actually jumps to $25 by expiration: You will get nothing despite being "right" about the direction of the VIX.

+* Trend-following or macro-fundamental momentum.
+  Weirdly, trend strategies have historically exhibited convexity relative to major risk asset classes _even when applied to completely-unrelated asset classes_.
+  For example, a trend-following strategy on market-neutral stock-selection factors has exhibited convexity relative to SPX, despite the fact that each underlying factor portfolio is point-in-time hedged to have zero beta to SPX.

+* Long "defensive quality" i.e. long quality stocks and short junk stocks (QMJ).
+  Note: Something that _doesn't_ work well here is BAB, despite the fact that BAB is long low-volatility stocks and short high-volatility stocks.
+  The problem is that BAB has to lever the low-vol stocks to pick up on the Sharpe ratio differential.
+  In crises, we tend to see "beta compression", where betas compress toward unity across the board.
+  In that scenario, you are 2x long A and 1x short B, where both have fallen -5% at the same time.
+Not a good outcome for you.

+* Long credit-default-swap index (CDX) which tracks default risk of corporate debt, or short ABX/CMBX which track _inverse_ default risk of residential/commercial mortgage-backed securities.

+* Long safe-haven currencies (e.g. USD, JPY, CHF) vs a basket of emerging-market currencies.
+  Because FX carry is generally the exact opposite portfolio, this strategy is sometimes called "short FX carry".

+* Long safe-haven commodities like gold.